Photo by Dennis Wong, Creative Commons 2.0 License

 In a very European setting, this café will bring the softest and creamiest pastries ever: the egg tarts.
 Legend has it that the pastry was first introduced to Macau by a British cafe-owner, Andrew Stow, some 200 years ago.
 Originally a Portuguese recipe, in Macau these delicacies are made of caramelized sweet egg custard in a basket of fluffy pastry.
 Enjoy it for breakfast, snack or dessert, you will never regret having one (two or five!).

 Gelatina Mok Yi Kei

 Gelatina Mok Yi Kei is a traditional shop that will offer you the traditional sweet treats of Macau.
 Among those, Serradura is a layered dessert of sweet biscuits, condensed milk and vanilla.
 I would consider this more like a snack than an actual dessert and worth trying, especially if you want to eat while exploring the city.
 Purple Skye and Periwinkle Moone loved it so much that they asked me to learn the recipe to make it at home.

-If you like fusion food, you will love the Chinese-Portuguese mix of Macau!
+If you like fusion food, you will love the Chinese-Portuguese mix of Macau!f you like fusion food, you will love the Chinese-Portuguese mix of Macau, and if you love casinos you will for sure love to check the biggest casinos in the world and learn which 3 of them are in Macau too.
 Let me know if you end up there, I would love share travel tips with you!